mosswg/dropout-dl/readme.md

 ```

 ## TODO
-- [ ] Test build process on other setups with other OSs.
+- [x] Create tests
 - [ ] Handle non-alphanumeric characters
-- [ ] Create tests
+- [ ] Test build process on other setups with other OSs.

 ## Contributing